 Parental involvement in home practice is crucial for student's success.
 Please help your child/children establish and stick to a practice routine, and see that practice time is free of distractions.
 If you are the parent of an elementary age student, please plan to go through the practice goal list with them to help establish a plan for their daily practice.

-All the students are encouraged to perform at recitals, taking exams or participate in contests.
+All the students are encouraged to perform at recitals, take exams or participate in contests.
 Just remember setting a goal is to play your best but not to compare yourself with other people.

 All the lessons are currently taking place at my studio in Edina, please contact me for more information and a free trial lesson.

 You can start anytime of the year.
-Please check studio calendar for holidays and activities.
+Please check studio calendar for holidays.